grisoniFr/whales_descriptors/README.md

 ## What is new in version 2
 in progress

-You can access the previous version (WHALES v.1.1) at the following [here](https://github.com/grisoniFr/whales_descriptors/tree/v.1.1)
+You can access the previous version (WHALES v.1.1) [here](https://github.com/grisoniFr/whales_descriptors/tree/v.1.1)

 ## Table of Contents
 1. Getting started